Jamaica Letter

-The Jamaica Letter (or Letter from Jamaica or Carta de Jamaica, also Contestación de un Americano Meridional a un caballero de esta isla "Answer from a southern American to a gentleman of this island") was a document written by Simón Bolívar in Jamaica in 1815.
-It was a response to a letter from Jamaican merchant Henry Cullen in which Bolívar explained his thoughts about the social and political situation of the Spanish America at the time, the power of the Spanish Empire, and the possible future of the new nations that would be created after its collapse.
+The Jamaica Letter (or Letter from Jamaica or Carta de Jamaica, also Contestación de un Americano Meridional a un caballero de esta isla "Answer from a southern American to a gentleman of this island") was a document composed by Simón Bolívar in Jamaica in 1815.
+It sets out his vision for Latin America in the context of the social and political situation and the possible future of the new nations that would be created after the collapse of the Spanish Empire.

+Bolívar's letter was a response to a letter (now lost) from Jamaican merchant Henry Cullen.
+It survives in two versions, the original Spanish version in the hand of Pedro Briceño Méndez and a contemporary English translation, sometimes called the "Bogotá Manuscript", which was intended for publication.

 Historical context

 The fall of the Second Republic of Venezuela

 In order to rebuild the Republic, the Admirable Campaign took Bolívar very rapidly in just a few months to Caracas on August 6, 1813.
 However, the whole enterprise came to an end in 1814, when the royalist troops of José Tomás Boves finally defeated the patriot forces and forced Bolívar to retreat, with the additional consequence of being proscribed by José Félix Ribas and Manuel Piar.
 After this defeat in 1814, Bolívar fled Venezuela with his authority lost and disputed by his own officers.
 The Second Republic of Venezuela was finally abolished.